emagnca/mmcli/README.md

 <h3>Notifications</h3>
 Notifications can be received upon document creation or deletion.
-For an example this can be look at this link: <a href="https://master.d8z78xbyyxmus.amplifyapp.com/notification.html">notification client</a>
+For an example this can be look at this link: <a href="https://master.d8z78xbyyxmus.amplifyapp.com/notification.html" target="_blank">notification client</a>
 The client takes the url parameter ?group=<i>group_name</i>, where the <i>group_name</i> is the name of your group.

 <h3>Server side</h3>